Henri-Gatien Bertrand: Military career

 It was Bertrand who in 1809 directed the building of the bridges by which the French army crossed the Danube at Wagram.
 In 1811, the Emperor appointed Bertrand governor of the Illyrian Provinces and during the German campaign of 1813, he commanded IV Corps which he led in the battles of Großbeeren, Dennewitz, Wartenburg and Leipzig.

 In 1813, after the Battle of Leipzig, it was due to his initiative that the French army was not totally destroyed.
 He accompanied the Emperor to Elba in 1814, returned with him in 1815, held a command in the Waterloo campaign, and then, after the defeat, accompanied Napoleon to Saint Helena.
 Condemned to death in 1816, he did not return to France until after Napoleon's death, and then Louis XVIII granted him amnesty allowing him to retain his rank.
 Bertrand was elected deputy in 1830 but defeated in 1834.
 In 1840 he was chosen to accompany the Prince of Joinville to St. Helena to retrieve and bring Napoleon's remains to France, in what became known as the retour des cendres.

 During his exile on St Helena he compiled Napoléon's confidences in a book entitled "Les cahiers de Sainte Hélène".
 The manuscript was codified and later decodified and commented by Paul Fleuriot de Langle.
-According to historians, this document is more accurate than Las Cases' "Memorial de Sainte Hélène" which reached a much larger amount of readers in the 19 century as it was designed for propangadistic purposes.
+According to historians, this document is more accurate than Las Cases' "Memorial de Sainte Hélène" which reached a much larger amount of readers in the 19 century as it was designed for propangada purposes.

 Bertrand's fourth child, Arthur, born on St. Helena, quickly became a favorite of Napoleon's.
 Arthur is otherwise best known for his affair with French actress Mademoiselle Rachel, with which he had a son.